oruga-ui/oruga/packages/docs/documentation/README.md

 Vue.use(Oruga)
 ```

-And then add this file to the `plugins` array in your `nuxt.config.js`
+To make this plugin available in your app, add this file to the `plugins` array in your `nuxt.config.js`

 ```js
 plugins: [{ src: '~plugins/oruga.js' }]